OUR STAR TREK FOUND ITEM PROP GLASSES

 * I think they are the Marius pattern by Iittala, discontinued in 2002.

 * My photo is really bad!
-The look like the ones in the IAW photo.
+They look like the ones in the IAW photo.

 G009